- Uptime: 99.96%

 HostPapa is the ideal hosting solution for small businesses of all sorts.
 Forums, wikis, shopping carts, CRMs, and galleries – you name it, HostPapa can host it and will host it well.

-Admittedly, this is not unique to the Toronto-based web host as the likes of InMotion Hosting also caters after a large number of apps, but HostPapa takes it a step further.
+Admittedly, this is not unique to the Toronto-based web host as the likes of InMotion Hosting also cater to a large number of apps, but HostPapa takes it a step further.
 The host has plenty of dedicated resources to a great many apps.

-New users can benefit greatly from the extended knowledge base, but the support team also have above-the-average knowledge of many of the products.
+New users can benefit greatly from the extended knowledge base, but the support team also has above-the-average knowledge of many of the products.